Skip to main content

 = 1,000 signatures + 1,000 on-chain transactions

-Client authorizes $10 once → Server tracks usage → Periodic batch capture
+Client authorizes $10 once → Server tracks usage → Server batches captures on a schedule

 How x402r Extends X402

-x402r provides the escrow scheme implementation for x402:
+x402r provides the auth-capture scheme implementation for x402:

 1. Base Commerce Payments Integration